morhendos/tenis-del-parque/docs/SEO_CLUBS_DIRECTORY_TODO.md

 - [ ] Mobile navigation improvements needed

 ## 📝 Notes
-- Priority cities: Málaga → Valencia → Sevilla
+- Priority cities: Málaga → Marbella → Estepona
-- Each city should have 20-30 clubs minimum
+- Each city should have sufficient clubs (Málaga: 30+, Marbella: 20+, Estepona: 10+)
 - Focus on long-tail local keywords
 - Ensure all content is manually translated (no auto-translate)
 - Keep CTAs contextual and compelling
+- These cities are all in the Costa del Sol region, perfect for year-round tennis

 ---

 **Last Updated:** July 2025
-**Current Sprint:** Database & Models Setup
+**Current Sprint:** Phase 1 - Database & Models Setup
 **Next Review:** End of Week 1